Canadice Lake

-Canadice Lake /ˈkænədaɪs/ is a Finger Lake in Ontario County in western New York state.
-It is both the smallest of the four Finger Lakes in the county, and smallest in all.
-The lake is located approximately 30 mi south of Rochester.
-The name is derived from the Iroquois word ska-ne-a-dice, meaning long lake.
+Canadice Lake /ˈkænədaɪs/ is a Finger Lake in Ontario County in western New York, approximately 30 mi south of Rochester.
+It is the smallest of the Finger Lakes.
+The name is derived from the Seneca word ska-ne-a-dice, meaning long lake.
 The lake is part of the Genesee River watershed.

 Description

 Canadice Lake is 3 mi long and 0.3 mi wide at its widest point.
 The lake has a surface area of 649 acres and a maximum depth of 95 ft.
 The lake drains out into Canadice Outlet, which merges with water from the neighboring Hemlock Lake.

 In 1873, the city of Rochester, New York, was authorized to begin using the lake as a source of drinking water along with Hemlock Lake.
 A legal dispute with residents near the lake was resolved in favor of the city in 1886, and a conduit line was constructed which brought water from the lake to the city beginning in 1919.
 A treatment plant for the lake's water was opened in 1993.